ECIT due diligence under the Transparency Act

 Source: Figure 1: OECD (2018) OECD Due Diligence Guidelines for Responsible Business Conduct

-ECIT has established a strong presence in Norway and is expanding its global reach with operations in 10 different countries.
-With 2300 employees and 100 offices, ECIT is a prominent player in the market.
+ECIT has established a strong presence in the Nordics and is in 10 countries, with 2,600 employees and 100 offices.
 The company’s unique one-stop-shop concept allows us to offer a comprehensive range of services in key business areas, including IT, Finance & Accounting, and Tech, within various sectors and industries.
-Services delivered are among other: Finance & accounting, cloud services and security solutions, advisory, business administration software, high-end managerial advice, and digital transformation including automation and robotics.
+Services delivered are, among others: Finance & accounting, cloud services and security solutions, advisory, business administration software, high-end managerial advice, and digital transformation, including automation and robotics.
 Through knowledge-based services, we assist our customers in realizing their business potential.
 By leveraging our knowledge-based services, ECIT assists customers in achieving their business potential.

-To ensure responsible business practices, ECIT has implemented guidelines and procedures for reporting and addressing both actual and potential adverse impacts on human rights and working conditions.
-These guidelines include annual due diligence processes that mitigate potential risks and safeguard the well-being of our employees and the value chain of our direct suppliers.
+To ensure responsible business practices, ECIT has implemented guidelines and procedures for reporting and addressing actual and potential adverse impacts on human rights and working conditions.
+These guidelines include annual due diligence processes that mitigate potential risks and safeguard our employees' well-being and our direct suppliers' value chain.

-It is important to note that a majority of ECIT's suppliers are based in Norway, making them subject to the stringent regulations stipulated by Norwegian legislation.
+It is important to note that most of ECIT's suppliers are based in Norway and Scandinavia.
 Consequently, we anticipate that the risk associated with adverse impacts or risks of such impacts will be minimized through our commitment to compliance and responsible business practices.